How much does an interior designer cost? (and what it means for your home value)

 An interior designer looks at design plans, one of the elements that impacts how much an interior designer costs.

 Interior designers set their rates in varying ways.
-When first meeting with an interior designer, ask how they’ll charge for their services so you can budget accordingly.
+When first meeting with an interior designer, ask how they’ll charge for their services so you can plan your budget.

 1. Hourly

 Residential interior designers commonly charge by the hour.
-You can expect to pay anywhere from $50 to $500 per hour based on the designer’s credential level and years of experience.
+An interior designer’s hourly rate ranges from $50 to $500 per hour based on the designer’s credentials and years of experience.
 Your interior designer will bill you per hour for:

 • Site visits

-• Communication with you and any contractors, tradespeople, etc.
+• Communication with you and any contractors, tradespeople and vendors.

 • Shopping for furnishings